gbirchmeier/grants-rgen/README.md

     `grants-rgen$ ruby -I lib/ rgen.rb demo/rgenspec/thinger.yaml`

+6. **Run the migration command.**

+    RGen's output gives you the migration-generator command to run.
+Copy/paste and run it!

+    And then don't forget to edit the resulting migration to add default values.

 ## FAQ

+**Q: Should I check the model yaml files into my source repo?**

+Your call.
+You probably won't use it again.

+Might be handy for future reference.

 **Q: Can it generate controllers or views?**

 No.  I don't use generators for those, so it's not really part of my workflow.

+It could be done.
+(You could write a generator for _anything_.)

 **Q: Why isn't this a gem?**